Some links in this post may be affiliate links

 Regularly turn the pot to ensure the Trailing Geranium receives adequate light on all sides to promote even growth and prevent the plant from getting leggy.

-Water Ivy Geranium thoroughly during the growing season when the top 1-2 in. of soil dry out and keep the soil consistently moist through out.
+Water Ivy Geranium thoroughly during the growing season when the top 1-2 inches of soil dry out and keep the soil consistently moist through out.

 Decrease watering during the cold season as growth is minimal at this time and maintain the soil slightly moist but do not allow the soil to dry out completely.

-Make Sure that the pot has a drainage hole and drain excess water from the catch plate or saucer to prevent the soil from getting soggy as it can lead to root-rot and eventual death of the plant.
+Make sure that the pot has a drainage hole and drain excess water from the catch plate or saucer to prevent the soil from getting soggy as it can result in root-rot and eventual death of the plant.

-Ivy Geranium prefers cool to average warmth within the range of 13-240C.
+Ivy Geranium prefers average warmth of 15-280C.
 Keep it away from cold and hot drafts like windy doors, drafty windows, air conditioning units, hot air vents and others to prevent sudden changes in temperature which may lead to leaf drop and reduced growth.

 Ivy Geranium requires average humidity of about 50-55% to thrive.
 Set the pot on a wet pebble tray or use a cool mist humidifier to increase humidity for the plant where the air is too dry.